guangxuan-chen/simple-spider-solitaire/AI_USAGE.md

   integration tests and docs were added to make phase-6 coverage explicit, while keeping gameplay feature scope unchanged.

+### Record 13
+- Date: 2026-04-20
+- Task: Refactor README into a complete, post-implementation project document.
+- How AI was used:
+  requested a full README rewrite aligned with the current finished state (features, architecture, run/test instructions, CLI usage, CI, and course documentation context).
+- What AI produced:
+  updated files:
+  - `README.md`
+  - `AI_USAGE.md`
+- How output was used/modified:
+  replaced planning-style README content with delivery-style documentation and kept command examples consistent with the current repository setup.

 ## Notes

 - AI-assisted outputs were reviewed before acceptance.